-See also separate article Childhood Urinary Tract Infection.
+See also the separate Urinary Tract Infection in Children article.

-Children with recurrent UTI or possible obstruction (eg, high blood pressure, poor growth, poor urine flow, antenatally diagnosed renal abnormality, a family history of vesico-ureteral reflux or renal disease, an enlarged bladder or abdominal mass or evidence of spinal lesion) should be assessed rapidly to prevent obstructive renal failure.
+Children with recurrent UTI or possible urinary tract obstruction (eg, high blood pressure, poor growth, poor urine flow, antenatally diagnosed renal abnormality, a family history of vesico-ureteral reflux or renal disease, an enlarged bladder or abdominal mass or evidence of spinal lesion) should be assessed rapidly to prevent obstructive chronic kidney disease.

 Complications of untreated urinary tract obstruction include:

 - Infection (cystitis, pyelonephritis, abscess formation and sepsis).

 - Fistula formation.

 Prognosis of urinary tract obstruction is dependent on the cause, location, degree and duration of obstruction.
 Bad prognostic factors are longer duration and worse severity of urinary tract obstruction, together with concomitant infection.

 Further reading and references